mgba-emu/mgba/README.md

 #### Docker building

 The recommended way to build for most platforms is to use Docker.
 Several Docker images are provided that contain the requisite toolchain and dependencies for building mGBA across several platforms.

+Note: If you are on an older Windows system before Windows 10, you may need to configure your Docker to use VirtualBox shared folders to correctly map your current `mgba` checkout directory to the Docker image's working directory.
+(See issue [#1985](https://mgba.io/i/1985) for details.)

 To use a Docker image to build mGBA, simply run the following command while in the root of an mGBA checkout:

-	docker run --rm -t -v ${PWD}:/home/mgba/src mgba/windows:w32
+	docker run --rm -it -v ${PWD}:/home/mgba/src mgba/windows:w32

-This will produce a `build-win32` directory with the build products.
+After starting the Docker container, it will produce a `build-win32` directory with the build products.
 Replace `mgba/windows:w32` with another Docker image for other platforms, which will produce a corresponding other directory.
 The following Docker images available on Docker Hub:

 - mgba/3ds
 - mgba/switch